The following is the second in a two-part series. To read the first part, click here.

 The anger stayed at a boiling point for months.
 Avery decamped to Rindge, N.H.
 He said later it was at the urging of his lawyers.
 Outraged public officials called on the governor to put a bounty on the minister for his return, and eventually a band of vigilantes tracked him down in New Hampshire and he ‘accompanied them’ home.

-The Fall River committees were searching high and low for evidence to use against Avery.
+The Fall River committees searched high and low for evidence to use against Avery.
 They dug into his past, uncovering details of minor disputes he had earlier in his career as a preacher.

 On the other side, the Methodist community immediately began undermining Sarah’s reputation.
 The Methodist minister of Fall River initially identified the girl as a member of his church in good standing.
 But within hours, he changed his story, declaring she was not of good character, and the church wouldn’t bury her.